mikhmed-nabiev/mikhmed-nabiev.github.io/bayesian-multimodelling.md

 ## Seeing the methods in action

 The math above is intentionally light; the interesting part is how these methods actually behave on real data.
-Two notebooks in the project are central for that.
+Jupyter notebooks in the project are central for that.

-The first is [demos](https://github.com/intsystems/bensemble/tree/master/notebooks), which focuses on library's interface and its capabilities.
+The first is [demos](https://github.com/intsystems/bensemble/tree/master/notebooks), which focuse on library's interface and its capabilities.

 The second is [`benchmark`](https://github.com/intsystems/bensemble/blob/master/notebooks/benchmark.ipynb).
 This is the main playground where all four methods (PBP, Laplace, Rényi VI, PVI) are compared on the same dataset and with the same metrics against 3 baselines: a deterministic multilayer perceptron, an MC Dropout variant and a small HMC-based Bayesian linear model.
 ![Reported Metrics](figures/report_metrics.jpg "Reported metrics")